melissa-mk/mobile_ne2024/README.md

+## About this Project
-This is a starter project for a native mobile app using React Native, Expo, Tailwind CSS, Express, and Prisma.
+This project uses a starter for a native mobile app using React Native, Expo, Tailwind CSS, Express, and Prisma.
+The project was made as a bare-bones social media platform that allows users to create accounts, sign in, create/view/edit/delete posts, and create/view/edit/delete comments on posts.

-# Quick Setup Guide
+## Quick Setup Guide
-## Backend Setup
+### Backend Setup

-### Environment Variables
+#### Environment Variables
 1. Create an `.env` file in the `backend` directory.
 2. Add a DATABASE_URL and a JWT_SECRET variables and fill in their respective values.

-### Running the Backend
+#### Running the Backend
 1. Navigate to the `backend` directory.
 2. Install the dependencies by running:
    ```sh